-- 180. The outsourcing agreement has to be in writing and has to specify, inter alia, the following issues: - Contents and level of the service to be provided and cancellation procedures. - Obligations to be discharged by the outsourcing service provider in cases where it fails to provide service as prescribed under the contract.
-Matters related to how to cover losses that may rise in relation to the outsourcing, and the reasons for and intended benefit of outsourcing. - The contents of reports to be received by the insurer from the outsourcing service provider with regard to the outsourced business operation and the outsourcing service provider's financial condition, as well as its data protection procedures and ability to meet costs it is liable for. - Arrangements concerning how to meet requests from the supervisory authorities to the insurer in relation to inspection and supervision. - 181.
-As per the JFSA's general powers, where these major supervisory viewpoints are not adequately met by an insurer, the JFSA will require the insurer to improve its practice and business performance (Article 132 IBA). - 182.
+- establishment of a process to handle customer complaints and queries, such as by establishing a system for the direct reporting of complaints from customers to the insurer - 179.
+Furthermore, the JFSA will also assess whether the insurer has established clear selection criteria for the third party provider such as: ability to provide a high quality service; sound financial situation so as to be able to cover any liabilities arising from damage caused as a third party provider; and good overall reputation. - 180.
+In addition, the JFSA will also check the outsourcing contracts themselves so as to ensure a minimum set of requirements are in place to govern the contractual relationship between the insurer and the third party provider. - 181.
+The outsourcing agreement has to be in writing and has to specify, inter alia, the following issues: - Contents and level of the service to be provided and cancellation procedures. - Obligations to be discharged by the outsourcing service provider in cases where it fails to provide service as prescribed under the contract.
+Matters related to how to cover losses that may rise in relation to the outsourcing, and the reasons for and intended benefit of outsourcing. - The contents of reports to be received by the insurer from the outsourcing service provider with regard to the outsourced business operation and the outsourcing service provider's financial condition, as well as its data protection procedures and ability to meet costs it is liable for. - Arrangements concerning how to meet requests from the supervisory authorities to the insurer in relation to inspection and supervision. - 182.
+As per the JFSA's general powers, where these major supervisory viewpoints are not adequately met by an insurer, the JFSA will require the insurer to improve its practice and business performance (Article 132 IBA). - 183.
 Furthermore, under Article 129-2 IBA, the JFSA can perform on-site inspections of the third party provider in order to satisfy itself as to the soundness of the overall business of the insurer.